tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  immutable file, the "offset" parameter is not valid.

  When creating a new file, you can control the type of file created by specifying a format= argument in the query string. format=MDMF creates an MDMF mutable file. format=SDMF creates an SDMF mutable file. format=CHK creates an immutable file.
 The value of the format argument is case-insensitive.
-For compatibility with previous versions of Tahoe-LAFS, the webapi will also accept a mutable=true argument in the query string.
-If mutable=true is given, then the new file will be mutable, and its format will be the default mutable file format, as configured on the Tahoe-LAFS node hosting the webapi server.
+If no format is specified, the newly-created file will be immutable (but see below).

- Use of mutable=true is discouraged; new code should use format= instead of mutable=true.
+ For compatibility with previous versions of Tahoe-LAFS, the web-API will also accept a mutable=true argument in the query string.
+If mutable=true is given, then the new file will be mutable, and its format will be the default mutable file format, as configured by the [client]mutable.format option of tahoe.cfg on the Tahoe-LAFS node hosting the webapi server.
+Use of mutable=true is discouraged; new code should use format= instead of mutable=true (unless it needs to be compatible with web-API servers older than v1.9.0).
 If neither format= nor mutable=true are given, the newly-created file will be immutable.

  This returns the file-cap of the resulting file.
 If a new file was created